mohmeez/RaspberryPi_Traffic_Signs_Detection/README.md

   2. Run Inference on live feed from your webam connected to the raspberry pi:

         Load the transferred best.pt weights in your YOLO environment on the Raspberry Pi. (refer to the yolo_inference.py file foe details)

         Set up a webcam and run inference on the live video feed to detect traffic signs in real-time.

-  3. Create a shell script named start_yolo.sh (attached in the repo) This script is in the user foler.
+  4. Create a shell script named start_yolo.sh (attached in the repo) This script is in the user foler.

      The function if this script is to activate the virtual environment and run the yolo_inference.py Python script on the RaspberryPi

-     After transfering the saved yolo model weights, the yolo_inference.py and the start_yolo shell script to the Raspberry pi, run the shell script using the follwoing command in the terminal:
+     After transfering the saved yolo model weights **best.pt**, the **yolo_inference.py** and the **start_yolo.sh** shell script to the Raspberry pi, run the shell script using the follwoing command in the terminal:

             bash start_yolo.sh